13 November 2024

 Magnificent green and pink auroras

-are lighting up increasingly southern skies.
-These awe-inspiring spectacles not only captivate us but also remind us that our small blue planet resides near an active star.
-As the Sun’s magnetic poles are about to flip, the super-hot, churning plasma on its surface reaches peak activity, creating sunspots and triggering violent phenomena like solar flares and coronal mass ejections.
-The Earth’s magnetic field acts as a protective shield against the streams of energetic solar particles.
+are lighting up ever more southern skies.
+These awe-inspiring spectacles not only captivate us but also remind us that our little blue planet resides near an active star.
+As the Sun’s magnetic poles are about to flip, the super-hot, churning plasma at its surface reaches peak activity, creating sunspots and triggering violent phenomena such as solar flares and coronal mass ejections.
+The Earth’s magnetic field acts as a protective shield against the streams of energetic solar particles, making it habitable.
 However, it does not protect us from all dangers.
 Radiation bursts penetrate the magnetosphere, and CMEs can trigger serious geomagnetic storms that disrupt our technology, as seen in 2022 with the Starlink satellites.
-How likely is a Miyake event—a massive solar storm—to occur?
-And how vulnerable are we and our technology today?
+What exactly drives the Sun’s 11-year cycle and eruptions?
+How brutal can they get, and how vulnerable are we and our technology today?

-Extensive research around the globe and out in space is advancing our understanding of the Sun, space weather, and their impacts.
-On November 13, two prominent scientists in the field will visit the Science Café Nijmegen to bring us up to speed on these exciting subjects, discuss the latest insights, and address all questions thrown at them.
-Daniel Müller, project scientist for the joint ESA/NASA Solar Orbiter and SOHO space missions, will awe us with stunning visuals and data, explaining how the Sun creates and controls the heliosphere.
-Viviane Pierrard, who leads the solar wind division at the Royal Belgian Institute for Space Aeronomy and is an invited Professor of Physics at the Université Catholique de Louvain, will discuss the effects of space weather on Earth.
-Throughout the evening, Lukas Proske on accordion and Michael Gustorff on bass guitar will warm us with their own compositions and jazz standards.
-Join us for an enlightening evening!
+Diverse research around the globe and out in space is advancing our understanding of the Sun, space weather, and its impacts.
+On November 13, two prominent scientists in the field will visit the Science Café Nijmegen to update us on these exciting topics and discuss the latest insights.
+Daniel Müller, project scientist for the ESA/NASA Solar Orbiter and SOHO space missions, will share a selection of these probes’ thrilling images and data, explaining what they teach us about the nature, workings and behavior of the Sun and the heliosphere.
+Viviane Pierrard, head of the solar wind division at the Royal Belgian Institute for Space Aeronomy and professor at UCLouvain, explores with us the various effects of space weather on the Earth and its environment and on humankind.
+Throughout the evening, Lukas Proske on accordion and Michael Gustorff on bass guitar will play interludes of jazz standards and original compositions.
+Shedding light on its darker aspects, let's get to know our star more intimately!